rubyworks/carats/ext/null/README.md

     # will not happen, but not an error either
   end

-Null is very useful when working with nested data, in that it does not require the data's user to continually check for possible +nil+ values to circumvent NoMethodErrors.
+Null is useful when working with nested data, in that it does not require the data's user to continually check for possible +nil+ values to circumvent NoMethodErrors.

+## Note

+Would `NA`, for Non-Applicable, be a better name for this class?